BAC One-Eleven: Variants

+Proposed extended body version with up to 161 seats, planned to be fitted with 22000 lbf CFM International CFM56 high-bypass turbofan engines.
+Cancelled in 1976 in favour of the wider-bodied BAC X-Eleven design, The subsequent BAC X-Eleven project was integrated into the Joint European Transport (JET) studies after British Aerospace was formed and rejoined Airbus in 1978, with its twin-engine, single-aisle concepts serving as the technological foundation for the Airbus A320 family while securing BAe's long-term role in designing and manufacturing the wings.; none built.

 Operators

 The last aircraft in service, used by Northrop Grumman as an airborne testbed, was retired in 2019.

 The BAC One-Eleven was widely used by civil and military operators.

 After the One-Eleven's type certificate had been withdrawn, they flew as experimental aircraft in the research and development category.

 On 6 May 2019, the last aircraft still in service, used by Northrop Grumman as an airborne test bed for the F-35 programme, was retired.